Report an Absence

 File a contempt motion if a student is not in compliance with a court order resulting from a truancy petition.

 Student illness presents many difficulties for families.
 We want to support the home in ensuring students are at school as much as possible.
-Please contact Dana Whitehurst, principal or Judy Harkess, school nurse, if there are any confidential concerns or issues that we can support you with.
+Please contact Dana Whitehurst, principal or Lisa Nenno, school nurse, if there are any confidential concerns or issues that we can support you with.